submariner-io/submariner-website/src/content/contributing/code-review/_index.en.md

 6. Wrap the body at 72 characters
 7. Use the body to explain what and why vs how

+GitLint will automatically be run against all commits to try to validate these conventions.

 ### Dismiss reviews after substantial changes

 If a PR is substantially changed after a code review, the author should dismiss the stale reviews.